Para obtener más información sobre los planes de Mark en español, envíe su correo electrónico a email@example.com.

 Lead a regional and statewide effort to address affordability and homelessness, including passing a comprehensive regional bond measure.

-As Chair of the California Senate Budget Committee, I secured $120 million in stabilization funding to save City College when it was in the depths of the accreditation crisis so that we could live to see Free City.
-I also created a pathway to higher education and living-wage stable jobs for students experiencing homelessness by waiving the fee for high school proficiency exams for homeless youth.
-But it’s time to tackle another critical challenge: making sure more students actually graduate with a bachelor’s degree.
+As Chair of the California Senate Budget Committee, I secured $120 million in stabilization funding to save City College when it was in the depths of the accreditation crisis so that we could live to see Free City become a reality for San Franciscans.
+I also created a pathway to higher education and stable living-wage jobs for students experiencing homelessness by waiving the fee for high school proficiency exams for homeless youth.
+Now it’s time to tackle another critical challenge: making sure more students graduate with a bachelor’s degree.

-Using the Long Beach Promise as a blueprint for success, I will renew the San Francisco Promise to ensure that all San Francisco students are set up for academic excellence by increasing access and improving funding for school resources, academic counseling, and after-school programs.
-Student interest in pursuing higher education or a curiosity for learning more about a particular issue area should be celebrated and supported.
-That means matching those students with the services they need to successfully arrive at a college degree debt-free.
+Using the Long Beach Promise as a blueprint for success, I will renew the San Francisco Promise to ensure that all San Francisco students are set up for academic excellence by increasing access to and streamlining the funding structures for school resources, academic counseling, and after-school programs, essentially giving a boost to college-going activities for all students but with particular emphasis in those who historically do not attend at the rates we would like them to – our African American, Latinx, and Pacific Islander students.

 Strengthen our communities by investing in affordable housing for teachers